ks379294/cse15l-lab-reports/lab2.md

 ## Something Learned in Lab

 I learned how to use the public key to log in to the remote server without entering my password.
 Severs confused me.
 I know now how to open up a server and the meaning of the term  path, absolute path, and query.
-I'm still learning how to
+I'm still learning the formatting of `.md` files on Github.